Eddie Lacy Contract: Seattle Seahawks Rumors Lead To Lacy Free Agent Signing

 Eddie Lacy’s contract is in place with the Seattle Seahawks, confirming prior NFL rumors of the Pro Bowl running back leaving the Green Bay Packers.
-The Lacy contract is clearly a “prove it” deal, giving a struggling player the chance to showcase his talents for a new team in order to get a bigger contract during the next NFL offseason.
-One would think that the Lacy signing would end Seahawks rumors about running backs, but Jamal Charles is still meeting with the team on Wednesday (March 15).
+The Lacy contract is clearly a “prove it” deal, giving a struggling player the chance to showcase his talents for a new team to get a bigger contract during the next NFL offseason.
+One would think that the Lacy signing would end Seahawks rumors about running backs, but Jamaal Charles is still meeting with the team on Wednesday (March 15).

 A report by NFL analyst Ian Rapoport confirms that the new Eddie Lacy contract is a one-year deal, with a base salary of $5.55 million attached to it.
 Only $3 million of the deal is fully guaranteed, giving the Seahawks an “out” if Lacy doesn’t work out well at the beginning of the 2017 NFL season.
 Should he return to the form that landed him on the NFC Pro Bowl team as a member of the Packers, this deal could look like an offseason steal for the Seahawks.